Skip to content

 Once the application period ends, our Board of Directors and team of Community Grantmaking Fellows (trained volunteers) evaluate each and every application received.
 This process is necessarily difficult and time-intensive, so thank you for your patience!

-• If you are selected as a recipient, you will be contacted via email 4-12 weeks following the application deadline.
+• If you are selected as a recipient, you will be contacted via email only 8-12 weeks following the application deadline.
 The full details of your award will be explained in your recipient agreement.
-You will have a window of 12 months to utilize your grant funding.
+For retail purchases, you will have a window of 6 months to utilize your grant funding.
+For services, you will have 18 months to utilize your grant funding.

-• If you are not selected as a finalist or recipient, we will notify you via email, and you are welcome to apply again for our next application cycle.
+• If you are not selected as a recipient, we will notify you via email only, and you are welcome to apply again for our next application cycle.
 (Your application is not stored and will not roll over.
 Review our Privacy Policy.)

 For even more detail, this resource serves to provide complete context and clarity around our financial assistance programs, and why we have certain requirements or parameters in place.